rbwestmoreland/rbwestmoreland.com/_posts/2013-05-11-cron-jobs-on-appharbor-with-tinycron.md

 ###Step 2: Adding TinyCron
 [TinyCron](https://github.com/rbwestmoreland/TinyCron) brings cron-like scheduling and execution to .NET.

-Adding **TinyCron** to your project is simple.
+Let's include it in our project.
 Download a copy of [TinyCron.cs](https://github.com/rbwestmoreland/TinyCron/blob/master/src/TinyCron/TinyCron.cs) from GitHub and include it in your project.

 ###Step 3: Scheduling a Recurring Job
 Let's bring it all together and schedule a recurring job.

     using System;
     using TinyCron;